echopros/RateUs-dialog/README.md

-setRatingColorInactive(int color) - color of inactive star setTitleAppNameColor(int color) - Name of application will be painted in this color setTitleColor(int color) - rate title dialog color
+setRatingColorInactive(int color) - color of inactive star setTitleAppNameColor(int color) - Name of application will be painted in this color setTitleColor(int color) - rate title dialog color setDefaultStars(int stars) - set mark (1..5) which user would see initially.
+Default is 3.

 setCancelColor(int color) - cancel btn color
 setRateColor(int color) - rate/send to developer btns colors